tlively/feature-detection/proposals/feature-detection/Overview.md

 ## Design

 There are three parts to this design.
-First, the binary format is extended to allow many section types to appear multiple times.
+First, the binary format is extended to allow section types to appear multiple times.
 Second, a new type of conditional section is introduced that can wrap any other section except itself.
 And third, module compilation is extended to take a set of feature strings as an argument.
 During binary decoding, the contents of each conditional section are decoded into a section only if the set of feature strings supplied to compilation satisfies a predicate encoded in the conditional section.
 Otherwise, the conditional section is skipped entirely during decoding.
 Together, these extensions provide a mechanism for providing alternate module contents for different feature sets while minimizing duplication of common contents.

 ### Repeated Sections